-The teacher asking me this question wants the kids to understand the basics thoroughly.
+Teaching possessive pronouns can be direct, simple, and fun.
+A teacher in China asked me how to understand the possessive pronouns MINE and YOURS?
+First,the kids need to understand the basics thoroughly.
 Otherwise, they will still be making the same mistakes when they are thirty-eight!
-His class size varies from 6 to 18 kids and there is always a Chinese teaching assistant present.
+His class size varies from 6 to 18 kids, and there is always a Chinese teaching assistant present.

 The specifics of the lesson are “Talk about my toys.”
 The main phrases are “Which toy is yours?” with the reply, “This toy is/are mine.”

 Coincidentally I have a skit for precisely that topic in my book of ESL role-plays for children.
 But before doing the skit, the kids have to master possessive pronouns.

 Will the kids be able to bring in a toy?
 (Take care with personal possessions.
 It is distressing if a favourite toy gets damaged or lost at school).
 In an ideal world, kids bring in one small toy.
 Have some spares for those who forget.
 Collect all the toys and put them out of sight in a box.

 Present the concept of possessive pronouns with clothes that you are wearing.
 Point to all sorts of things that you own, saying, “This is mine.”
 (Your trousers, your pen, your bag…) Don’t point to something the school owns because that could be confusing.